FinWarman/Sorting-Algorithms/README.md

 # Sorting-Algorithms
-A series of projects investigating implementations atioms of various sorting algorithms.
+A series of projects investigating implementations of various sorting algorithms.